auth0/docs/articles/flows/guides/single-page-login-flow/call-api-using-single-page-login-flow.md

 ---
 # Call My API Using the Single Page Login Flow

-<%= include('../../../_includes/_pipeline2') %>

 ::: note
 This tutorial will help you call your API using the single page login flow.
 If you want to learn how the flow works and why you should use it, see [Single Page Login Flow](/flows/concepts/single-page-login-flow).
+If you want to learn to add login to your single page application (SPA), see [Add Login Using the Single Page Login Flow](/flows/guides/single-page-login-flow/add-login-using-single-page-login-flow).
 :::

 Auth0 makes it easy for your app to implement the single page login flow using: